 Three years later, enrollment continued to grow, so Master Chris then moved to a new location on Miller Road in the summer of 2010.
 Four years later, his program yet again expanded into the current location at Roper Mountain Road in July of 2014.

-Chris and Katrina are excited to announce that with the continued growth of enrollment in the after-school program, summer and winter camps, and evening and Saturday classes, plans are in the works to expand facilities yet again in Fall 2019 into a facility that is four times the size of the current location at 425 Feaster Rd.
+Chris and Katrina are excited to announce that with the continued growth of enrollment in the after-school program, summer and winter camps, and evening and Saturday classes, we expanded facilities yet again in Fall 2019 into a facility that is four times the size of the current location at 425 Feaster Rd.
 Greenville.
 We look forward to serving the Greenville community and appreciate all of our students and their families!

 Kwan Jang-Nim Gerhard Brunner was born in Munich, Germany and has been practicing TaeKwon-Do for 42 years.
 He is currently a 7th Dan black belt and has been teaching for over 37 years.
 Master Brunner has gained international recognition and numerous awards throughout the years, including the Hall of Fame Award for Outstanding Traditional Leadership.
 After establishing nine schools in Germany he opened the first Traditional TaeKwon-Do Center in Tampa, Florida in 1997.
 Master Brunner was the first certified Kimoodo instructor in the United States.